-STEVENSON obtained a B.S. in chemistry from Saint Louis University in 1979 and a Ph.D. in organic chemistry from the University of Illinois in 1983 under Nelson J. Leonard.
-After postdoctoral research at the University of Geneva from 1983 to 1985, Stevenson joined DuPont Crop Protection as a research chemist and has risen in ranks to his current position as senior research fellow.
+Bloomington, in 1979 under E. Campaigne.
+He joined DuPont Crop Protection in 1979 as a research chemist, rising to his current position of senior research risen in ranks to his current position as senior research fellow.
 A member of ACS, Stevenson has just been honored with the DuPont 2010 Pedersen Medal.
 He has also received the DuPont Bolton-Carothers Innovative Science Award, the DuPont Sustainable Growth Excellence Award, and the R&D 100 Award, all in 2008.
 The DuPont Crop Protection Scientific Leadership Award which he received in 1994 allowed him to spend a sabbatical in the labs of Paul Knochel at Phillips-Universität Marburg in Germany during 1996.